ETFs vs Mutual Funds

 An exchange-traded fund.
 Same pooling concept, trades like a stock.

-An exchange-traded fund (opens in new tab) works like a mutual fund in concept (it pools money from many investors to hold a basket of securities), but it trades on a stock exchange throughout the day at market prices, the same way an individual stock does.
-You can buy or sell an ETF at 10:00 a.m., 2:00 p.m., or any other time the market is open.
+An exchange-traded fund (opens in new tab) works like a mutual fund in concept: it pools money from many investors to hold a basket of securities.
+The difference is how it trades.
+An ETF trades on a stock exchange throughout the day at market prices, just like an individual stock.
+Buy at 10:00 a.m., sell at 2:00 p.m., or hold for decades.
 The price fluctuates throughout the day based on the value of the underlying holdings and supply and demand for the ETF shares themselves.

 Most ETFs track an index passively.
-A broad U.S. stock market ETF holds shares in hundreds or thousands of companies in proportion to their market value, with the goal of matching the index's performance rather than beating it.
-Because passive management requires minimal trading and research, the costs are low.
-Many index ETFs charge 0.03% to 0.10% annually, a fraction of the cost of an actively managed mutual fund.
-That cost difference compounds significantly over decades.
+A broad U.S. stock market ETF holds shares in hundreds or thousands of companies in proportion to their market value, aiming to match the index's performance rather than beat it.
+Minimal trading and research means low costs.
+Many index ETFs charge 0.03% to 0.10% annually, a fraction of what an actively managed mutual fund costs.
+Over decades, that cost difference compounds into a significant gap.

 ETFs also have a structural tax advantage over mutual funds.
-When investors in a mutual fund sell their shares, the fund may need to sell underlying holdings to raise cash, which can trigger capital gains distributed to all remaining shareholders, including those who did not sell.
-ETFs use an in-kind creation and redemption process that generally avoids this.
-As a result, ETF investors typically pay capital gains taxes only when they personally sell their shares, not when other investors in the same fund do.
-This is a meaningful advantage in taxable accounts.
+When investors in a mutual fund sell their shares, the fund may need to sell underlying holdings to raise cash.
+That can trigger capital gains distributed to all remaining shareholders, even those who didn't sell.
+Unfair?
+Feels like it.
+ETFs avoid this through an in-kind creation and redemption process.
+ETF investors pay capital gains taxes only when they personally sell their shares, not when other investors in the same fund do.
+In taxable accounts, that's a meaningful advantage.

 Want someone to manage your investments?